SuperSandrine/Project-13-Bank-API/ArgentBank-Front/src/Z-ISSUES.md

 A user should be able to:

-- [X] Edit their profile (first name and last name). - [ ] This data should be persisted to the database.
+- [X] Edit their profile (first name and last name).
+- [X] This data should be persisted to the database.

 For more information on accessing the design assets, see the [Design Assets section in the README](https://github.com/OpenClassrooms-Student-Center/Project-10-Bank-API#design-assets).